Pricing Valid Cuts for Price-Match Equilibria

 \ARTICLEAUTHORS{ \AUTHOR{Robert Day} \AFF{Department of Operations and Information Management, University of Connecticut, Storrs, Connecticut 06269\\ \EMAIL{robert.day@uconn.edu} \URL{}}

 \AUTHOR{Benjamin Lubin} \AFF{Department of Information Systems, Boston University, Boston, MA 02215\\ \EMAIL{blubin@bu.edu} \URL{}}

 }

 \ABSTRACT{ We use valid inequalities (cuts) of the binary integer program for winner determination in a combinatorial auction (CA) as ``artificial items'' that can be interpreted intuitively and priced to generate Artificial Walrasian Equilibria.
-While the lack of an integer programming gap is sufficient to guarantee a Walrasian equilibrium, we show that it does not guarantee a ``price-match equilibrium'' (PME), a refinement that we introduce, in which prices are justified by an iso-revenue outcome for any hypothetical removal of a single bidder.
+We thus provide a method for converting a CA problem that admits only non-anonymous, nonlinear bundle prices into one that admits anonymous linear prices over the augmented item space, forestalling ex-post bidder complaints about opaque and strongly discriminatory pricing.
+To this end, we introduce a refinement of the Walrasian equilibrium which we call a “price-match equilibrium” (PME) in which all prices are justified by providing an iso-revenue reallocation for the hypothetical removal of any single bidder.
 We prove the existence of PME for any CA and characterize their economic properties and computation.
 We implement \emph{minimally artificial} PME rules and compare them with other prominent CA payment rules in the literature. }

 \KEYWORDS{combinatorial auction, Walrasian Equilibrium, prices, cut generation}